 Browse by Medical Category

-Aspire's child programs offer children and young teens with high-cognitive autism spectrum disorder or related profile, a variety of opportunities to develop and build key skills.
-Our goals are to help children succeed in social environments, building and understanding friendships, and learning to self-manage stress and anxiety.
+MGH Aspire's child programs offer children and young adolescents with high-cognitive autism spectrum disorder or related profile, a variety of opportunities to develop and practice key skills in naturalistic childhood contexts.
+Our goal is to help children better understand themselves and others through our "3S" model: self-awareness, stress management, and social competency.

 Childhood is a time of discovery and adventure!
-Aspire's Child Programs offers groups for children and young teens, with a high-cognitive autism spectrum disorder or similar profile, a variety of opportunities to develop and build key skills while supporting their need to have fun and explore.
-At Aspire, individuals come together with peers of a similar age to learn and practice social skills, stress management strategies and self-awareness while engaging in interactive, supported and structured activities and games.
-Children are placed in well-matched peer groups where they can receive in-the-moment feedback from both staff and peers to work towards individual and group goals.
-At Aspire, we use a strengths-based approach to help all children feel accepted and valued for their unique qualities.
+MGH Aspire's child programs offer groups for children and young adolescents, with a high-cognitive autism spectrum disorder or similar profile, a variety of opportunities to learn and practice key skills while supporting their need to have fun and explore.
+At MGH Aspire, individuals come together with a well-matched cohort of peers to build social skills, stress management strategies, and self-awareness through interactive, supported, and structured activities.
+In naturalistic childhood contexts such as group games, cooking projects, and more, participants receive in-the-moment feedback from both staff and peers to work towards individual and group goals.
+At MGH Aspire, we use a strengths-based approach to help all participants feel accepted and valued for their unique qualities.
 Our groups pull from a variety of disciplines including Speech and Language Pathology, Occupational Therapy, Social Work, and Special Education to design and implement tailored curricula rather than manualized lesson plans so we can be most responsive to the specific needs of our participants and groups.
 Additionally, our enhanced group model provides weekly take-home parent resources as well as parent support groups and wrap-around collaboration with schools and additional providers.

-Participants are supported by an Aspire staff member in ratios of 3 or 4 to 1.
-Aspire Group Leaders use the excitement and energy for these special interests as a vehicle to work on social skills, stress and anxiety management, and self-awareness through structured activities and with the support of real-time feedback.
-Our programs are designed to help children and young teens generalize strategies across settings to build deep, meaningful friendships, increase self-esteem, and improve stress management.
+MGH Aspire group leaders use the excitement and motivation of these special interests to teach and practice social skills, stress and anxiety management, and self-awareness through structured activities and with the support of real-time feedback.
+Our programs are designed to help children and young adolescents generalize strategies across contexts to build deep, meaningful friendships, increase self-esteem, and improve stress and anxiety management.

 Cook and Connect